-- dangerous drug, the offender previously has been convicted of or pleaded guilty to a drug abuse offense. - Specifies that for purposes of the drug trafficking offenses, the term "drug" includes any substance that is represented to be a drug. - Provides that preexisting laws that make a person who has been convicted of a felony incompetent to be an elector or juror, to hold an office of honor, trust, or profit, or to circulate or serve as a witness for the signing of any declaration of candidacy and petition, voter registration application, or nominating, initiative, referendum, or recall petition apply when a person has pleaded guilty to a felony and the person's plea is accepted by the court or when a verdict or finding of guilt for committing a felony is returned against a person. - Provides that a preexisting law that makes a person who has been convicted of a felony theft offense or a felony otherwise involving fraud, deceit, or theft incompetent to hold a public office or position of public employment or to serve as a volunteer, if holding the office or position or serving as the volunteer involves substantial management or control over the property of a governmental or private entity, applies when a person has pleaded guilty to such a felony and the person's plea is accepted by the court or when a verdict or finding of guilt for committing such a felony is returned, and the other preexisting criteria are satisfied. - Provides that a preexisting provision that disqualifies any public official or party official who is convicted of or pleads guilty to the offense of theft in office applies when a public official or party official has pleaded guilty to theft in office and the official's plea is accepted by the court or when a verdict or finding of guilt for committing theft in office is returned against a public official or party official. - Modifies the provisions that authorize the Bureau of Criminal Identification and Investigation to review sealed criminal conviction records in conducting a criminal records check so that the provisions do not apply regarding license applicants for whom the check is required under provisions enacted in Am.
+- drug, if the offender previously has been convicted of or pleaded guilty to a drug abuse offense. - Specifies that for purposes of the drug trafficking offenses, the term "drug" includes any substance that is represented to be a drug. - Provides that existing laws that make a person who has been convicted of a felony incompetent to be an elector or juror, to hold an office of honor, trust, or profit, or to circulate or serve as a witness for the signing of any declaration of candidacy and petition, voter registration application, or nominating, initiative, referendum, or recall petition apply when a person has pleaded guilty to a felony and the person's plea is accepted by the court or when a verdict or finding of guilt for committing a felony is returned against a person. - Provides that an existing law that makes a person who has been convicted of a felony theft offense or a felony otherwise involving fraud, deceit, or theft incompetent to hold a public office or position of public employment or to serve as a volunteer, if holding the office or position or serving as the volunteer involves substantial management or control over the property of a governmental or private entity, applies when a person has pleaded guilty to such a felony and the person's plea is accepted by the court or when a verdict or finding of guilt for committing such a felony is returned, and the other existing criteria are satisfied. - Provides that an existing provision that disqualifies any public official or party official who is convicted of or pleads guilty to the offense of "theft in office" applies when a public official or party official has pleaded guilty to theft in office and the official's plea is accepted by the court or when a verdict or finding of guilt for committing theft in office is returned against a public official or party official. - Modifies the provisions that authorize the Bureau of Criminal Identification and Investigation to review sealed criminal conviction records in conducting a criminal records check so that the provisions do not apply regarding license applicants for whom the check is required under provisions enacted in Am.
 Sub.
 H.B.
-104 of the 127th General Assembly (the modification does not extend to criminal records checks required by the Treasurer of State under provisions enacted in Am.
-Sub.
-H.B.
-104).
+104 of the 127th General Assembly.